GET INVOLVED

 5 Reasons to Get Involved

 1. PiA is your best self.
 It transformed our lives.
 It gave us perspective.
 It makes us interesting.
 Admit it, we've all played the Asian card with a date we're really trying to impress.
-Ticket to Japan: $1020.
+Ticket to Japan: $1200.
 Hello Kitty stationary: $12.
 Ability to order in Japanese: Priceless.

 2. PiA understands you.
 We actually like your stories and want to hear them.
 Spare your family or your friends, support PiA.
 (Mom, Daddy's telling the Tunghai stories again...)

 4. PiA matters.
-Sure, you could buy a plasma TV, but, in the words of Luke Davis '96, "what is more satisfying than giving someone else the opportunity to experience the very moments that meant so much to you."
+Sure, you could buy a plasma TV -- but, in the words of Luke Davis '96, "What is more satisfying than giving someone else the opportunity to experience the very moments that meant so much to you?"

-5 Ways to Get Involved
+6 Ways to Get Involved

 1. Make a donation.
 Make a donation.
 Make a donation!
+Did we say, make a donation?

 X